US citizen accused of killing North Carolina woman while vacationing. Here's what we know

 Shanquella Robinson arrived in the picturesque Mexican town of San José del Cabo on October 28 with six of her friends.

-One day later, the 25-year-old student at Winston-Salem State University in North Carolina died while staying in a luxury rental property in Baja Calfornia Sur.
+One day later, the 25-year-old student at Winston-Salem State University in North Carolina died while staying in a luxury rental property in Baja California Sur.

-Here's what we know about a case that started to gain attention after a viral video appeared to show another woman beating Robinson as someone else recorded the assault.
+Here's what we know about a case which started to gain attention after a viral video appeared to show another woman beating Robinson as someone else recorded the assault.

 Robinson last spoke with her mother the day before her death